 Upon the release of the Trac II, the first multi-blade cartridge razor, Gillette coined the term “hysteresis” to describe the effects of using multi-blade razors on hair follicles.
-Although they like to imply they designed multi-blade razors specifically to initiate the hysteresis effect, considering all of its downsides, it seems far more likely they discovered the phenomenon after the fact and simply glammed it up as a benefit for marketing purposes.
+Although they like to imply they designed multi-blade razors specifically to initiate this "hysteresis" effect, considering all of its downsides, it seems far more likely they discovered the phenomenon after the fact and simply glammed it up as a benefit for marketing purposes.
 Here’s their explanation of the process:

 Sounds great, right?
-But what they fail to mention is that because hysteresis unavoidably leaves the tips of newly shaved whiskers below the surface of your skin, they won’t necessarily grow back precisely through the original opening.
+But what they fail to mention is that because this hysteresis process unavoidably leaves the sharpened tips of newly shaved whiskers below the surface of your skin, they won’t necessarily grow back cleanly through the original folicle opening.
 So although a shave with a multi-blade razor may feel especially smooth at first, as the hairs grow back over the next few hours, irritation and in-grown hairs are a natural consequence.
 Considering this, along with the fact that running multiple blades over your skin is obviously more irritating than just one, it’s no surprise that so many people now need skin treatment products.
 But never fear, the same companies selling you their cartridge razors are more than happy to sell you additional products to solve the problems they cause.

 But that’s not the only drawback to using multi-blade cartridge razors.